flesueur/mi-lxc/doc/TUTORIAL.md

 * group templates, defined in `templates/groups/`.
 Here we used as-bgp for example, which creates an AS edge router with Alpine Linux.
 The as-bgp-debian template produces the same functionality but with a Debian router
 * host templates, defined in `templates/hosts/<family>/`.
 When deriving from a Debian master (which is the default, masters are defined in global.json), the templates are looked up in `templates/hosts/debian/`

 We'll add a host template for greeting in .bashrc, which is identical for many machines.
-Create a subfolder for this template, a provision.sh script similar to that of a host, and then call this template in the previously created host.
+Create a subfolder for this template (`templates/hosts/debian/bashgreeting/`), a `provision.sh` script similar to that of a host, and then call this template in the previously created host.

 V --- Developer - The development of the MI-LXC engine